To add imagery in iGIS, you must first make your imagery available as a tile set, similar to Google map tiles.

 Start iTunes with your iPhone connected, and bring up the File Sharing section under the Apps section on your device.
 See Help on Import for more information.
 Add the zip file you created and this will automatically sync to the iPhone.

 Go into Import mode on your iPhone and the imagery will appear.

 Now edit your Project settings and choose Add Layer.
 Select the Imagery layer type.

 Add the image that you have just created.

 Go to your project, pan and zoom to your imagery in the map.
 Hopefully you see the imagery perfectly aligned to your other data.

-Note: The project extent button will not automatically zoom to image bounds.
+Note: The project extent button may not automatically zoom to image bounds.
 You will have to manually pan and zoom.
-We’ll fix this in an update.

 I hope that you’ve been able to follow this tutorial.
 Please contact us if you have any queries and I hope that you enjoy using iGIS with your own imagery.